NomisSplat/HemeraOdyssey/README.md

 ## MMU2 Support?
 Not yet supported, however it is intended, but will require custom modified firmware which will come at a later date.

 ## No custom firmware (sort of)???!!!
+HIGHLY Recommended that you create firmware specific for this mod...
 Aside from needing to change the e-steps, this will work with stock firmware but it's not ideal.
-The menu unload can cause a blob of filament to be pinched off below the hobbed gears.
+The menu option to unload filament (??
+CHeck this - can this be altered in firmware - set unload length a bit more) can cause a blob of filament to be pinched off below the hobbed gears.
 This in turn causes a filament jam that would then need clearing by dismantling the extruder.
 On the MK3, the e-current will need to be increased slightly because the motor is 1.3A vs stock at 1.0A otherwise a moiré pattern is more visible than usual.

 ## Caveats